 ALTER TABLE table_name ADD COLUMN name_of_column;

-You cannot add new Index on existing Table.
-When you want to add new index, you need to drop existing ones and to create new ones.
+You cannot add a new Index to an existing Table.
+When you want to add a new index, you need to drop existing ones and create new ones.

-The REGENERATE specifies that the index will be regenerated or rebuild.
-This command is useful if an index already created.
+The REGENERATE specifies that the index will be regenerated or rebuilt.
+This command is useful if an index is already created.

 ALTER INDEX index_name REGENERATE;